-The act increases from 30 days to 45 days the length of the hard suspension of a person's driver's or commercial driver's license or nonresident operating privilege when results of a chemical test following an arrest for state OVI, state OVUAC, or an equivalent offense indicate a prohibited concentration of alcohol or drugs and the person has previously been convicted of or pleaded guilty to one state OVI, state OVUAC, or an equivalent offense within the prior six years.
-It does not change the period after which the court may grant limited driving privileges under such a suspension (this may be an error in drafting or typing).
+The bill increases from 30 days to 45 days the length of the hard suspension of a person's driver's or commercial driver's license or nonresident operating privilege when results of a chemical test following an arrest for state OVI, state OVUAC, or an equivalent offense indicate a prohibited concentration of alcohol or drugs and the person has previously been convicted of or pleaded guilty to one state OVI, state OVUAC, or an equivalent offense within the prior six years (R.C.
+4510.10(A)(5)(b)).

+The bill retains the 180-day hard suspension of a person's driver's or commercial driver's license or nonresident operating privilege when results of a chemical test following an arrest for state OVI, state OVUAC, or an equivalent offense indicate a prohibited concentration of alcohol or drugs and the person has previously been convicted of or pled guilty to two prior convictions for state OVI, state OVUAC, or other equivalent offenses within the prior six years.
+However, the bill adds the provision that on or after the 181st day of suspension the court may grant limited driving privileges, and either of the following applies: (1) if the underlying conviction is alcohol-related, the court must issue an order that, except for an exception regarding a vehicle owned by the person's employer (see R.C.
+4510.43(C)), for the remainder of the period of suspension the offender shall not exercise the privileges unless the vehicles the offender operates are equipped with a certified ignition interlock device, and (2) if the underlying conviction is drugrelated, the court in its discretion may issue an order that, except for an exception regarding a vehicle owned by the person's employer (see R.C.
+4510.43(C)), for the remainder of the period of suspension the offender must not exercise the privileges unless the vehicles the offender operates are equipped with a certified ignition interlock device (the italicized words are incorrect and should be replaced with the word "arrest" to preserve the intent, as there is no "underlying conviction" for this kind of license suspension).
 (R.C.
-4510.10(A)(5)(b).)

-The act retains the 180-day hard suspension of a person's driver's or commercial driver's license or nonresident operating privilege when results of a chemical test following an arrest for state OVI, state OVUAC, or an equivalent offense indicate a prohibited concentration of alcohol or drugs and the person has previously been convicted of or pled guilty to two prior convictions for state OVI, state OVUAC, or other equivalent offenses within the prior six years.
-However, the act adds the provision that on or after the 181st day of suspension the court may grant limited driving privileges, and either of the following applies: (1) if the underlying arrest is alcohol-related, the court must issue an order that, except for an exception regarding a vehicle owned by the person's employer (see R.C.
-4510.43(C)), for the remainder of the period of suspension the offender shall not exercise the privileges unless the vehicles the offender operates are equipped with a certified ignition interlock device, and (2) if the underlying arrest is drug-related, the court in its discretion may issue an order that, except for an exception regarding a vehicle owned by the person's employer (see R.C.
-4510.43(C)), for the remainder of the period of suspension the offender must not exercise the privileges unless the vehicles the offender operates are equipped with a certified ignition interlock device.
-(R.C.
 4510.10(A)(5)(d).)

-Mandatory continuous alcohol monitoring for offender who "violates" ignition interlock device while exercising limited driving privileges

-The act provides that in certain instances in which the offender operates a motor vehicle that is not equipped with an ignition interlock device, circumvents the device, or tampers with the device or in any case in which the court receives notice pursuant to R.C.
-4510.46 that a certified ignition interlock device required by an order issued under R.C.
-4510.13(A)(5)(e), (f), or (g) prevented an offender from starting a motor vehicle, the court must require the offender to wear a monitor that provides continuous alcohol monitoring that is remote.
+Mandatory continuous alcohol monitoring for offender who "violates" ignition interlock device while exercising limited driving privileges the device, or tampers with the device or in any case in which the court receives notice pursuant to R.C.
+4510.46 that a certified ignition interlock device issued under R.C.
+4510.13(A)(5)(e), (f), or (g) (see "Limited driving privileges under an OVI suspension," above) prevented an offender from starting a motor vehicle, the court must require the offender to wear a monitor that provides continuous alcohol monitoring that is remote.
 If the offender was sentenced under R.C.
-4511.19(G)(1)(b) (the offender had one prior OVI conviction in the prior six years), on a first instance the court may require the offender to wear a monitor that provides continuous alcohol monitoring that is remote.
-On a second instance, the court must require the offender to wear a monitor that provides continuous alcohol monitoring that is remote for a minimum of 40 days.
+4511.19(G)(1)(b) (the offender had one prior OVI conviction in the prior six years), on a first instance the court may require the offender to wear a monitor that provides continuous alcohol monitoring that is remote for a minimum of 40 days.
 On a third instance or more, the court must require the offender to wear a monitor that provides continuous alcohol monitoring that is remote for a minimum of 60 days.